How to Create a Social Media Calendar in 5 steps

 Plan the messaging, come up with the visuals, put the landing pages together.
 These are the three things you need to do once you've planned out the dates and topics for the upcoming social media posts.

-Once this is done, you can work month-to-month on the messaging and the other content to round out the social media content calendar.
+Once this is done, you can work month-to-month on the messaging and the other content to round out the social media calendar.
 This content can be changed quickly while also being mixed and matched.

 These posts can be current industry news, engaging questions, tasteful humour, company stories about the service and products, staff highlights, office culture, and behind the scenes content.